-Housing Program Description of Anticipated Leasing Issues and Possible Solutions MTW Public Housing RAD conversions and RAD transfer of assistance activities are expected to continue in FY 2020.
-As such, actual leasing figures for public housing may be affected by the schedule of development activities and relocation timetables.
+Housing Program Description of Anticipated Leasing Issues and Possible Solutions MTW Public RAD conversions and RAD transfer of assistance activities are expected to continue in FY 2021.
+As Housing such, actual leasing figures for public housing may be affected by the schedule of development activities and relocation timetables.
 This in turn may result in scheduling changes or delays in re-occupancy and relocation activity that may ultimately affect leasing levels.
-MTW Housing Choice Voucher Leasing of HCV units in opportunity areas continues to be a high priority.
-PHA implemented the Housing Opportunity Program (HOP) in August 2013 to enhance its mobility initiatives.
+MTW Housing Leasing of HCV units in opportunity areas continues to be a high priority.
+PHA implemented the Choice Voucher Housing Opportunity Program (HOP) in August 2013 to enhance its mobility initiatives.
 Mobility program staff conduct outreach and marketing and provide voucher holders with housing counseling and training before, during and after moves.
-PHA anticipates assisting approximately 50 clients in FY 2020 to find units in opportunity areas.
-HOP was initially funded by HUD; however, PHA is continuing the program utilizing MTW Block Grant funds.